fioprotocol/fio-devhub/_docs/integration-guide/guide-testing.md

 ## Testing with Cryptonym

-<https://github.com/blockpane/cryptonym>{:target="_blank"}.
+<https://github.com/blockpane/cryptonym>{:rel="nofollow noopener noreferrer" target="_blank"}.
 Recommend using it against a local node, otherwise it can seem slow.